 Give Away Gratitude

 Encourage your students to be grateful by giving to those in need.
 Host a school-wide can drive during the holidays to support homeless shelters, food banks, and soup kitchens.
 Make a contest out of it to encourage student participation.

 Letters of Gratitude

 Letter writing as a practice has fallen to the wayside.
 Encourage your students to express their gratitude by randomly assigning classmates to write anonymous “thank you” notes to one another.
-This is not only a good way to encourage your students to express gratitude, this is also a way to put a smile on your students' face when they receive their letter.
+This is not only a good way to encourage your students to express gratitude but is also a way to put a smile on your student's face when they receive their letter.